 Toss everything in your largest bowl until coated in the sauce and cheese; make sure to do this while everything’s still hot so the cheese softens (parmesan will not typically melt fully under such light heat).

 The great thing about this one is that, like potato salad, it’s great whether it’s hot, cold, or even room temperature!
-Perfect for any potluck.
+Perfect for any potluck and just a fine day to hang out and watch tv.

 Other fun ideas you wanna try: grilled mushrooms.